-This course prepares students to assist attorneys handling divorce matters.
-The course reviews all stages of a dissolution proceeding from initial pleadings through determination of child custody, child support, property division, and issues of the enforcement of orders.
+This course introduces students to the skills and concepts addressed by the CompTIA A+ exam 220-902.
+During this course students will examine installing and configuring operating systems including Windows, iOS, Android, Apple OS X and Linux.
+Students will also learn about security, the fundamentals of cloud computing, and operational procedures.
+This course may include both classroom and digital activities such as video, tests/quizzes, simulations and discussion boards.
 This course will include out-of-class work such as reading and writing assignments, practice and practical application assignments, and projects.
-A minimum of 5 hours of out-of-class work will be assigned.
+A minimum of seventeen and a half hours of out-of-class work will be assigned each week.